jakers1776/Ark-of-the-Powershell/README.md

 RemoteDesktopConnection.ps1
 --> This script opens the Remote Desktop Connection client and allows you to enter the computer you'd like to connect to.

+SeeProcesses.ps1
+--> This script opens up the running processes in the Out-GridView, which is a nice table format.